Cerebrum internal capsule

 Note:

-Course of anterior cerebral artery
+The course of the anterior cerebral artery

-Anterior cerebral artery runs along above like the course of the corpus callosum on either side of the median longitudinal fissure - middle surface.
+Anterior cerebral artery runs along above the course of the corpus callosum on either side of the median longitudinal fissure - middle surface.

-Course of middle cerebral artery
+The course of the middle cerebral artery

 Middle cerebral artery course along the lateral surface which begins from the inferior surface and runs laterally in the superomedial surface and runs along the posterior ramus of the lateral sulcus.